-The last point made by the defendant was that 'it had not been proved that at that time he was the holder of a publican's license'.
-The magistrate, 'after commenting very strongly upon some portions of the evidence adduced, dismissed the case, with costs against the informant', Werahiko, who would have to pay $£64\ 16s\ 2d.^{162}$
+The last point made by Bennett was that 'it had not been proved that at that time he was the holder of a publican's license'.
+The magistrate, 'after commenting very strongly upon some portions of the evidence adduced, dismissed the case, with costs against the informant', Werahiko, who would have to pay £64 16s 2d.
+166 A journalist commented that this imposition was 'rather a warning to persons who, without serious grounds, bring serious charges against others'.
+167